videosdk-live/videosdk-docs/docs/guide/audio-and-video-calling/authentication-and-tokens.md

 ---
-title: Authentication in Audio and Video Calling SDK
+title: Authentication in Video & Audio Calling SDK
 hide_title: false
 hide_table_of_contents: false
-description: This guide will explain authentication and token flow for audio and video calling SDK.
+description: This guide will explain authentication and token flow for video & audio calling SDK.
 sidebar_label: Authentication and Tokens
 pagination_label: Authentication and Tokens
 keywords: